RuaraidhCurr/Notes/SalesForce/Apex/Invoking Apex/Asynchronous Apex.md

 ---
-tags: Asynchronous Apex, Queueable Apex, Apex
+tags: Apex, Asynchronous Apex, Queueable Apex, Invoking Apex, Running Apex
 ---

 Apex offers multiple ways for you to run your code asynchronously.
 Below lists the different wants you can run apex asynchronously and when you should use them.